-Green zone areas are generally characterised by well-developed soils and stable geology.
+Green zone areas are generally characterised by welldeveloped soils and stable geology.
 Green zones are not exclusive to flat and rolling contour and encroach into steeper hill country in some parts of the country.
-Whilst these steeper areas will typically be geologically stable, road and skid design needs to be managed carefully.
+Whilst these steeper areas will typically be geologically stable, road and landing design needs to be managed carefully.